 For retargeting, they keep the consistency, so you can see the CTA color and shape in this ad matches the CTA color and shape of the product page.

-Conclusion: Optimizing Loss Aversion for Conversions
+Final Thoughts: Optimizing Loss Aversion for Conversions

 After creating and implementing some of these loss aversion strategies to your site (or all of them, if you are extremely bold!), it is time to optimize them.